 The British Wheel of yoga is the largest yoga organisation in the UK and recognised by the Sports Council as the governing body, but there are other providers too.

 The BWY Foundation Course offers students an opportunity to deepen personal practice and learn a lot of things that teachers may not cover in depth in a general ability class.
 It can also be a stepping stone to continuing on to taking a teaching diploma.
-Click https://www.bwy.org.uk/becoming-a-yoga-teacher/ for more information on teacher training and foundation courses near Cardiff.
+Click on Foundation Course for more information about my BWY Foundation Course, and Yoga Teacher Training for details on my BWY Diploma in Yoga Teaching Course.

-You might like to look at the British Wheel of Yoga events - listings page http://www.bwy.org.uk for workshops, events, retreats etc. You can enter a postcode and mileage to pull up events closer to home.
+You might like to look at the British Wheel of Yoga events - listings page http://www.bwy.org.uk for workshops, events, retreats etc. You can enter a postcode and mileage to pull up events closer to home, filter by 'Wales'.

 You may also like to look at some of the short training programmes provided by Yoga Campus.
 Although they are based in London, they have some top visiting teachers from America, UK and India and offer short intensives focused on specific themes which may also appeal.